Discover the masterful tradition of fine art portraiture,

 ABOUT MY CLIENTS

-These experiences highlight one of the greatest gifts of my profession: the opportunity to connect with extraordinary, warmhearted people I might never have met otherwise.
-Building these relationships requires mutual appreciation for the art, trust in my skills, and a genuine personal bond, for which I am eternally grateful.
+Building these relationships rests on mutual appreciation for the art, trust in my skills, and a genuine personal bond - something for which I am eternally grateful.

 A NOTE FROM DANIELLE STEEL